Spectrum of equivariant cohomology as a fixed point scheme: Generalities

 As a geometric counterpart, we get the following lemma, which will prove very useful in our proofs.

 \begin{lemma} Let $Y$ be a vector field on a smooth variety $X$.
-Assume that $\V$ is a subspace of the $\C$-vector space all global vector fields.
-If $Y$ normalises $\V$, i.e. $[Y,\V]\subset \V$, then $Y$ is tangent to the reduced zero scheme of $\V$.
+Assume that $\V$ is a subspace of the $\C$-vector space of all global vector fields.
+If\, $Y$ normalises $\V$, \textit{i.e.} $[Y,\V]\subset \V$, then $Y$ is tangent to the reduced zero scheme of\, $\V$.

-In particular, if a Lie group $\Hs$ acts on $X$, and a subspace $\V\subset \he$ has isolated (simultaneous) fixed points, then they are fixed by the normaliser $N_{\he}(\V)$ of $\V$ in $\he$. \end{lemma} Note that even the reduced zero scheme of $\V$ might be singular.
-A vector from a tangent space to $X$ is considered tangent to a subscheme $Z$ if it is in the image of the tangent space of $Z$, see the discussion in Section \ref{vecsec}.
-Equivalently, in local affine neighbourhood it annihilates all the functions that vanish on $Z$, i.e. those from the defining ideal of $Z$.
+In particular, if a Lie group $\Hs$ acts on $X$ and a subspace $\V\subset \he$ has isolated $($simultaneous$)$ fixed points, then they are fixed by the normaliser $N_{\he}(\V)$ of\, $\V$ in $\he$. \end{lemma}

+Note that even the reduced zero scheme of $\V$ might be singular.
+A vector from a tangent space to $X$ is considered tangent to a subscheme $Z$ if it is in the image of the tangent space of $Z$; see the discussion in Section~\ref{vecsec}.
+Equivalently, in a local affine neighbourhood, it annihilates all the functions that vanish on $Z$, \textit{i.e.} those from the defining ideal of $Z$.

 \begin{proof} As the statement is local, we can assume that $X = \Spec A$ is affine.
 Let $x\in X$ be a simultaneous zero of $\V$.
 Then $x$ corresponds to a maximal ideal $m_x\triangleleft A$.
-The space $\V$ gives rise to a vector space of $\C$-derivations $A\to A$, and $Y$ to a single derivation $D_Y:A\to A$.
-By assumption on $x$, for any $D_W\in V$ we have $\im D_W\subset m_x$.
-Hence, by Lemma \ref{algder}, the derivation $D_Y$ vanishes at the point $x$ on the ideal of the reduced zero scheme of $\V$.
+The space $\V$ gives rise to a vector space of $\C$-derivations $A\to A$, and $Y$ to a single derivation $D_Y\colon A\to A$.
+By the assumption on $x$, for any $D_W\in V$ we have $\im D_W\subset m_x$.
+Hence, by Lemma~\ref{algder}, the derivation $D_Y$ vanishes at the point $x$ on the ideal of the reduced zero scheme of $\V$.
 Thus $Y$ is tangent to that scheme. \end{proof}

-\begin{remark} There is an alternate, analytic proof, which works under the assumption that $\V$ is finite dimensional-- which will be always the case for us.
-It is non-algebraic and hence also non-translatable to other fields, but one could argue it is less technically demanding, and moreover works in a smooth, not necessarily algebraic setting, so we present it here as well.
-In fact, the assumption, that $\V$ is finite dimensional, can also be dropped, if we use the fact that the functions we deal with are all analytic, hence they vanish locally if all the derivatives in a point vanish -- this approach mimics the algebraic proof.
+\begin{remark} There is an alternate, analytic proof, which works under the assumption that $\V$ is finite-dimensional -- which will always be the case for us.
+It is non-algebraic and hence also non-translatable to other fields, but one could argue it is less technically demanding and moreover works in a smooth, not necessarily algebraic setting, so we present it here as well.
+In fact, the assumption that $\V$ is finite-dimensional can also be dropped if we use the fact that the functions we deal with are all analytic, hence they vanish locally if all the derivatives in a point vanish -- this approach mimics the algebraic proof.